-- A. The carrying out on agricultural land comprised in an agricultural unit of 5 hectares or more in area of- - (a) works for the erection, extension or alteration of a building; or - (b) any excavation or engineering operations, which are reasonably necessary for the purposes of agriculture within that unit.
+A. The carrying out on agricultural land comprised in an agricultural unit of 5 hectares or more in area of-

+(a) works for the erection, extension or alteration of a building; or which are reasonably necessary for the purposes of agriculture within that unit.